FORUM 18 NEWS SERVICE, Oslo, Norway

 Two Jehovah's Witnesses in Grodno Region have also been fined this autumn for sharing their faith and offering religious literature on the streets.
 Jehovah's Witnesses told Forum 18 the punishments are "not reflective" of the general picture for them.
 They point to other cases where police and courts have dropped similar cases against Jehovah's Witnesses this year (see below).

 The authorities not only impose punishments on those who distribute religious literature in unapproved locations.
 They also require prior compulsory state censorship of religious literature.
 Such approval can take months to come through.
-Jehovah's Witnesses complain that their regular magazines are often several months late by the time they reach readers (see below).
+Jehovah's Witnesses complain that their regular magazines are often several months late by the time they reach readers.
+Unapproved religious literature can be seized at the border (see below).

 Literature can also be banned by courts as "extremist".
 Among banned works are several religious books that do not call for the harming of people's human rights, including a book on Orthodoxy and an introduction to the Koran (see below).